User Guide

 The app supports a safe, minimal Markdown subset in todos and notes:

-• No raw HTML or advanced Markdown (images, tables, code blocks).
+• No raw HTML or advanced Markdown (images, tables).

 See the full Markdown Guide